James Outman Preview, Player Props: Dodgers vs. Diamondbacks

-James Outman, with a slugging percentage of .353 in his past 10 games -- including two home runs -- will be in action for the Los Angeles Dodgers against the Arizona Diamondbacks, with Zac Gallen on the mound, August 28 at 10:10 PM ET.
+On Tuesday, James Outman (.212 batting average in his past 10 games, with three home runs, six walks and seven RBI) and the Los Angeles Dodgers play the Arizona Diamondbacks, whose starting pitcher will be Merrill Kelly.
+First pitch is at 10:10 PM ET.

-In his last game, he strung together two hits (going 2-for-5 with a home run and two RBI) against the Red Sox.
+In his previous game, he hit a home run while going 2-for-3 against the Diamondbacks.

 James Outman Game Info & Props vs. the Diamondbacks